l0vli/LAB-6/63-exceptions/README.md

 Modify `ServiceBehindUnstableNetwork.accessTheNetwork()`
 in such a way that it throws the new Exception.
-Notice that the blocks that used to catch `IOException` still work.
+Notice that the blocks that used to catch `IOException` still work. (both checked)

-### Check the arguments' correctness and preserve the stacktrace on rethrows
+### Check the arguments' correctness and preserve the stacktrace on rethrows DONE

 Modify `ServiceBehindUnstableNetwork.sendData` in such a way that, instead of printing, throws an IllegalArgumentException with the same message.